josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🏛️_shakespeare_already_told_you_britain_was_regional.md

 ---

-# 🪞 VIII.
-Britain Sometimes Forgets What Shakespeare Assumed
+## 🪞 Britain Sometimes Forgets What Shakespeare Assumed

 One irony of modern Britain is that:
 > Shakespeare may possess a more instinctively layered understanding of Britain than parts of contemporary political discourse.